 Assist us mercifully with your help, O Lord God of our salvation, that we may enter with joy upon the contemplation of those mighty acts, whereby you have given us life and immortality; through Jesus Christ our Lord.
 Amen.

-A Reading from the Gospel According to Mark

-The customary responses at the Gospel are omitted.
+A Reading from the Gospel According to St. Mark (11:1-11) The usual responses before and after the Gospel are omitted.
+The Blessing of the Palms Priest The Lord be with you.